In India, NGOs fear government takeover of foreign funds already collected

 However, experts point out that there is still ambiguity on what will happen to the foreign funds and assets created using foreign funds in case an organisation applies for renewal but the government rejects it.

-The government’s December 31 missive has left the organisations fearing the worst.
+The government’s December 31 missive has left these organisations fearing the worst.
 FCRA experts say that this is the first time there has been a communication asking organisations not to use existing foreign funds.

 “Earlier the government only asked the organisations to not raise additional foreign funds,” Sanjay Agarwal, an FCRA expert and author of a handbook on FCRA, told Scroll.in.
 “But this time they have also asked to not utilise existing funds.”